 area’s workforce, according to Caleb Baskin, managing partner of the

-Baskin & Grant LLP law firm.
+Baskin &amp; Grant LLP law firm.
 According to the Santa Cruz County

 Workforce Investment Board, 36,000 Santa Cruz County commuters leave the